sysadmin-info/sysadmin.info.pl/content/en/blog/migrate-jenkins-to-gitlab.md

 #### 8. Configuring GitLab Runner Logging

-If you want to configure where GitLab Runner writes its logs, you can modify the `config.toml` file or adjust the service configuration.
+If you want to configure where GitLab Runner writes its logs, you can adjust the service configuration.
 Here are the steps to change logging configurations:

-1. **Modify `config.toml`:**

-   The `config.toml` file for GitLab Runner is typically located at `/etc/gitlab-runner/config.toml`.
-You can add or modify the logging settings there.
-However, `gitlab-runner` does not natively support specifying a log file in the `config.toml`.

-2. **Redirect Logs in the Service File:**
+1. **Redirect Logs in the Service File:**

    If you need to redirect logs to a specific file, you can modify the `gitlab-runner` service file.
 This is generally located at `/etc/systemd/system/gitlab-runner.service` or similar.